qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Delete Part
 ...........

-The |mActionDeletePart| :sup:`Delete Part` tool allows you to delete parts from multifeatures (e.g., to delete polygons from a multi-polygon feature).
+The |deletePart| :sup:`Delete Part` tool allows you to delete parts from multifeatures (e.g., to delete polygons from a multi-polygon feature).
 It won't delete the last part of the feature; this last part will stay untouched.
 This tool works with all multi-part geometries: point, line and polygon.
 Before you